Evergreen0929/EEMTL/BridgeNet/README.md

 ## 3. Train the model
 The config files are defined in ```./configs```, the output directory is also defined in your config file.

-As an example, we provide the training script of the best performing model of InvPT with Vit-L backbone.
-To start training, you simply need to run:
+As an example, you simply need to run:
 ```bash
 bash run.sh # for training on PASCAL-Context dataset.
 ```